What is Outsourcing?

 A business is outsourcing when it delegates work to a third party.
 When work is outsourced, the people performing it are not direct employees of the company.

-Outsourcing can have a number of different benefits.
-One of the most well-known is its ability to reduce the number of employees needed, and therefore reducing a company’s employment costs.
+Outsourcing can have several different benefits.
+One of the most well-known is its ability to reduce the number of employees needed and reduce a company’s employment costs.

-Some examples of the additional benefits that outsourcing can give to a business:
+Benefits that outsourcing can give to a business

 - Access to a greater array of skills and resources

 - Much lower expenses with regard to internal infrastructure investment

 - Better focus on core competencies and strategy